polarbeargo/GenAIND-Project-Personalized-Real-Estate-Agent/README.md

 - Carefully design our prompts to guide the model through the reasoning process.
 Such as, we might prompt the model to consider each attribute of the listing step-by-step.
 - Test the outputs generated using CoT reasoning and iterate on our prompts and examples to improve the quality of the generated data.

+- Applying other performance metrics such as `METEOR` and `BERTScore` to evaluate the quality of the generated listings.